-Commercial units Income approach

-The commercial units are calculated based on the income approach, specifically direct capitalization method, which was based on comparable evidence of leasing listings we have assessing the Net Operating Income (NOI) from the Estimated Market Rental Value (EMRV) of the unit, which we have capitalized into perpetuity.
+Category Subcategory Valuation technique Valuation description Residential units and parking spaces Residual valuation with market approach to calculate the GDV Residual calculation works backwards by envisaging a completed development and ascribing a capital value to it, which is referred to as the gross development value (GDV).
+The GDV value is calculated using the market approach based on comparable projects.
+Development projects Commercial units Residual valuation with income approach to calculate the GDV The GDV for commercial units is calculated based on the income approach, specifically the direct capitalization method, which was based on comparable evidence of leasing listings we have assessing the Net Operating Income (NOI) from the Estimated Market Rental Value (EMRV) of the unit, which we have capitalized into perpetuity.
+Residential units Market approach For the valuation of residential units, we have used the market approach using the market transaction price model adjusted for unit-specific characteristics using the hedonic price model.
+Tenement houses Parking spaces Market approach Parking spaces were valued based on the comparable evidence of offer listings.
+Commercial units Income approach The commercial units are calculated based on the income approach, specifically direct capitalization method, which was based on comparable evidence of leasing listings we have assessing the Net Operating Income (NOI) from the Estimated Market Rental Value (EMRV) of the unit, which we have capitalized into perpetuity.
 Attic Residual valuation with market approach Residual calculation works backwards by envisaging a completed development and ascribing a capital value to it, which is referred to as the gross development value (GDV).
 The GDV value was calculated based on the market approach using the market transaction price model adjusted for unit-specific characteristics using the hedonic price model.
-Residential units Market approach For the valuation of residential units, we have used the market approach using the market transaction price model adjusted for unit-specific characteristics using the hedonic price model.
-Parking spaces Market approach Parking spaces was valued based on the comparable evidence of offer listings.
-Shares in tenement houses Commercial units Income approach The commercial units is calculated based on the income approach, specifically direct capitalization method, which was based on comparable evidence of leasing listings we have assess the Net Operating Income (NOI) from the Estimated Market Rental Value (EMRV) of the unit, which we have capitalized into perpetuity.
+Shares in tenement houses Residential units Market approach For the valuation of residential units, we have used the market approach using the market transaction price model adjusted for unit-specific characteristics using the hedonic price model.
+Parking spaces Market approach Parking spaces were valued based on the comparable evidence of offer listings.
+Commercial units Income approach The commercial units are calculated based on the income approach, specifically direct capitalization method, which was based on comparable evidence of leasing listings we have assessing the Net Operating Income (NOI) from the Estimated Market Rental Value (EMRV) of the unit, which we have capitalized into perpetuity.
 Attic Residual valuation with market approach Residual calculation works backwards by envisaging a completed development and ascribing a capital value to it, which is referred to as the gross development value (GDV).
 The GDV value was calculated based on the market approach using the market transaction price model adjusted for unit-specific characteristics using the hedonic price model.
+Development land plots Residual valuation with market approach Residual calculation works backwards by envisaging a completed development and ascribing a capital value to it, which is referred to as the gross development value (GDV).
+The GDV value was calculated based on the market approach using the comparable evidence of offer listings.
+Market approach The market approach uses the comparable transaction from the last years from the cadastral register.
+Cost approach Cost approach uses the Czech valuation standard using Act 441/2013 Coll. and specific annexes related to the valuation of houses and recreational buildings.
+Satpo rent Income approach We have employed the income approach, specifically the Term/Reversion method.
+The Term value is based on the current lease agreements and to determine the Reversion value we have applied the Estimated market rental values (EMRV).
+In order to calculate the fair value of the property, we have capitalized the generated net income.